OmerBurakTaskin/Social-Media-Fitness-App/README.md

 | `auto_size_text`            | Automatically adjusts the size of the text to fit within its bounds.        |

+## 📆 What's Upcoming
+- UI for body stats(Charts for track the status, etc)
+- Streak Groups (Users who have fitness groups can gain streak points together without sharing same pic each user.)
+- Leagues (Willing groups and users will be matched to increase rivalry and motivation)

 ### 🙋🏻‍♂️ Contact Me